Binit-S/BharatIntern-projects/README.md

 This repository contains all the task I have completed for the intership from Bharat Intern Contains two projects: Netflix Homepage
                        Portfolio Website
-Image sources are directly taken from the web ,including a self image which I upload on Imgur.
+Image sources are directly taken from the web ,including a self image which I uploaded on Imgur.